 What to Bring:

-• If this is your second dose, be sure to bring the vaccination card you were issued when you received your first shot.
+- If this is your second or third dose, be sure to bring the vaccination card you were issued when you received your first shot.

-• To expedite your appointment, please print and complete the Vaccination Consent Form.
-Copies of this form will be available if you are unable to print it in advance.
+- To expedite your appointment, please print and complete the Pre-Vaccination Screening Form and the Vaccination Consent Form.
+Copies of these forms will be available if you are unable to print them in advance.

-• Please enter through the Medical Plaza Entrance.
-You will follow the hallway around to the right and walk through the atrium between the Medical Plaza and the Hospital.
+- After entering through the front door of the Medical Plaza, you will follow the hallway around to the right and walk through the atrium to the hospital.
 Please stop at the screening desk to have your temperature taken and to answer standardized screening questions.

-• COVID-19 vaccinations at NNRH will be administered in accordance with current guidelines from the CDC and the State of Nevada to individuals who are eligible for the vaccine.
+- COVID-19 vaccinations at NNRH will be administered in accordance with current guidelines from the State of Nevada to individuals who are eligible for the vaccine.

 Vaccine Warnings & Precautions: